irfangirindra/Data_science_portofolio/README.md

 ### [Project 2 : Analysing Udemy's Courses with Tableau Public](https://public.tableau.com/profile/irfan.girindra#!/vizhome/DashboardKursusUdemy1/Jumlah)
 ![tableau](/fig/Harga.png)

-* Create a dasboard and storyboard that analyze prize, duration, and engagement on Udemy's courses from 2014 until 2017.
+* Create a dashboard and storyboard that analyze prize, duration, and engagement on Udemy's courses from 2014 until 2017.
-* Using interactive filter to be able analyze more easily for stakeholdes
+* Using interactive filter to be able analyze more easily for stakeholders
 * The data can be downloaded on Kaggle

 ### [Project 3 : Rock Paper Scissor Classifier Using Convolutional Neural Network](https://github.com/irfangirindra/deep-learning/blob/master/rps-cnn/RPS-CNN.ipynb)